vonZ/myPlaces2.0/resources/grunt/README.md

 Known issues
 ------------
-- Remeber to check out "Tyrens.Web.UI"-project in Visual Studio before editing any of the Resources files.
-Needed after check-in in the TFS.
 - NEVER include "bower_components" or "node_modules" in project.
 - Sometimes the local sites isn´t reachable due to grunt build fail.
 Try to rebuild using the ``grunt`` command in a new instance of Git bash.